strimzi/strimzi-kafka-oauth/examples/README.md

     export OAUTH_SSL_TRUSTSTORE_PASSWORD=changeit
     export OAUTH_SSL_TRUSTSTORE_TYPE=pkcs12

-To use Keycloak as authorization server set url of Keycloak's demo realm token endpoint, for example if you are using the Keycloak with SSL:
+To use Keycloak as authorization server set url of Keycloak's demo realm token endpoint, for example if you are using Keycloak with SSL:

     export OAUTH_TOKEN_ENDPOINT_URI=https://keycloak:8443/realms/demo/protocol/openid-connect/token

-To use Hydra as authorization server set url of Hydra's token endpoint, for example if you are using the Hydra with SSL:
+To use Hydra as authorization server set url of Hydra's token endpoint, for example if you are using Hydra with SSL:

     export OAUTH_TOKEN_ENDPOINT_URI=https://hydra:4444/oauth2/token